CodeYourFuture/syllabus-archive/js-core-3/week-1/lesson.md

 - The learner should understand what the acronym API means
 - The learner should understand why an `API`s purpose is and why it is useful
 - The learner should understand the structure of `API`s url and how it can be manipulated to change the data
+- The learner should be able to define what a `Promise` is
 - The learner should understand what `fetch` is and what it is used for
 - The learner should be able to use `fetch` to retrieve `JSON` from an `API`
 - The learner should be able to parse the `JSON` and extract data from it
 - The learner should be able to use `DOM` manipulation to add content to the `DOM`
+- The learner should understand `window.onload` and `document.onload` and should be able to assign functions to run at specific life cycle events

 ## Agenda